MaorAssayag/transmit-ofdm/README.md

 The acoustic modem has a desired sample rate, frequency range and amplidute range.

-If you only starting playing with OFDM, a good place to start is [here](https://hardwareteams.com/docs/dsp/audio-ofdm/audio-ofdm-modem-part1/).
+If you only starting to play with OFDM, I recommend to follow [here](https://hardwareteams.com/docs/dsp/audio-ofdm/audio-ofdm-modem-part1/).

 I've upload this repo because it was hard to find an end-to-end, real implementation of OFDM for underwater acoustics.